netlify/labs/features/graph/documentation/authentication.md

 - Box
 - Contentful

-If you'd like to see more providers available, please [give us your feedback](#feedback).
+If you'd like to see more providers available, please [send us your feedback](/README.md#feedback).

-## Feedback

-If you have any feedback on the feature, make sure to [fill out our survey](https://ntl.fyi/apiauthsurvey).

 ## Learn More